“Testing the waters”, Connected, level 3, January 2018

 In this article scientists are testing the health of the Maitai River.
 Find out what data they collect and what can be done to make our rivers cleaner and healthier for everyone.

-You can find a PDF version of the teaching notes here: “Testing the waters”, Connected, level 3, January 2018
+You can find the article and the teaching notes here: “Testing the waters”, Connected, level 3, January 2018

 Other useful resources